Kitigan Zibi

 Kitigan Zibi (also known as River Desert, and designated as Maniwaki 18 until 1994) is a First Nations reserve of the Kitigan Zibi Anishinabeg First Nation, an Algonquin band.
 It is situated near the confluence of the Désert and Gatineau Rivers, and borders south-west on the Town of Maniwaki in the Outaouais region of Quebec, Canada.
 Having a total area of 210.09 km2, it is the largest Algonquin Nation in Canada in both area and population.

 Present on the reserve are shops, an elementary and secondary school, a community hall, a health centre, police services, a youth centre, a retirement home, a cultural centre, and the CKWE 103.9 radio station.

+Etymology

+Kitigàn Zìbì – "garden river" (Algonquin language).

 Economy

-The creation of a forestry company, mitog, which holds a forest management agreement allows them to cut trees on their ancestral territories.
+The creation of a forestry company, Migot, which holds a forest management agreement allows them to cut trees on their ancestral territories.
 They also work in collaboration with other forest operators.
 They are also important partners in the management of the Eagle Forest, a territory located west of Maniwaki, where logging, outdoor activities and wildlife protection go hand in hand.
 The community also has a 12,000-tap maple grove whose potential has not yet been fully exploited and it is in Kitigan Zibi that Awazibi pure maple syrup is produced.